francismars/homeserver-dashboard/README.md

 **Problem**: The `/info` endpoint doesn't return `pubkey`, `address`, or `version`.

 **Solution**: This is a known limitation.
 The homeserver's `/info` endpoint may not include these fields.
-The dashboard handles this gracefully by showing "N/A".
+The dashboard handles this gracefully by showing "N/A" or using mock data where appropriate.

 ### User Creation Fails with PKARR Errors